 Thinking people think differently from one another.
 In any healthy group, opinions vary, needs differ, and people try to change others’ minds.

 Using consensus-building skills, people meet more of their individual and collective needs so that the entire group thrives.
 They not only reach agreement, but craft optimized game plans.
 These skills are fun to learn, rewarding to use, and help groups bond and grow.
-And when you need a little extra help, consider our consulting and facilitative services.
+And when you need a little extra help, consider private consulting and facilitative services.